 Farmstrong is all about Healthy Thinking for farmers.
-The programme is a joint initiative between leading rural insurer FMG and the Mental Health Foundation and co-funded by Movember.
+The programme is a joint initiative between the Mental Health Foundation and leading rural insurer FMG with strategic partner ACC.

 Farmstrong is helping shift the focus of mental health from depression and illness to one of wellbeing.
 In its first year Farmstrong will be working to make a positive difference to the lives of 1,000 farmers.